 If getting the best price on a used car is your number one goal, things like color or added features might take a back seat.
-Consider what you require most from a used vehicle and ask yourself whether a different color or a higher mileage is a dealbreaker.
-If the answer is no, you’ll probably find a wider range of cars to choose from.
-You don’t necessarily have to sacrifice all the “wants” on your car buying list, but a little compromise could go a long way.
+Consider what you require most from a used vehicle and ask yourself whether a different color or higher mileage is a dealbreaker.
+If the answer is no, you may find a wider range of cars to choose from.
+You don’t necessarily have to sacrifice all the wants on your car buying list, but a little compromise could go a long way.

 Compare financing options

 Aside from shopping around for the right used car, it’s also important to consider your financing options.
 With Ally Auto Personal Vehicle Financing, for instance, you can get flexible terms to fit almost any budget.
 If you haven’t started exploring your options for financing a used car yet, take the first step and find a dealer near you.
 That way, you can feel confident about your auto financing, regardless of the car you choose.